Monday, October 29, 2018

 .

-There are Mayan pyramids, colonial-style buildings, parks and plazas, horses and buggies, and lots of people-watching.
+Mayan pyramids, colonial-style buildings, parks and plazas, horses and buggies, and lots of people-watching makes for an interesting holiday.
 Izamal is a monument of color, history, and pride that can be felt in its streets and buildings.
 Art, music, and gastronomy are all around you!

 “In ancient times Izamal was a center for the worship of the supreme Maya god, Itzamná, and the sun god, Kinich-Kakmó.
 A dozen temple pyramids were devoted to these or other gods.
 No doubt these bold expressions of Maya religiosity are why the Spanish colonists chose Izamal as the site for an enormous and impressive Franciscan monastery, which still stands at the heart of this town, located about 70km east of Mérida.
 It’s easily explored on foot, and horse-drawn carriages add to the city’s charm.”